ecerami/samtools_primer/README.md

 	+
 	2222222222222222222222222222222222222222222222222222222222222222222222

-Note that in the FASTQ format, the first line specifies a unique sequence identifier, the second line specifies the sequence, and the fourth line specifies the **phred-scaled** quality scores for each base.  wgsim does not generate artificial quality scores, and all bases are simply set to 2, indicative of ...
+Note that in the FASTQ format, the first line specifies a unique sequence identifier, the second line specifies the sequence, and the fourth line specifies the **phred-scaled** quality scores for each base.  wgsim does not generate artificial quality scores, and all bases are simply set to 2, indicating that the bases have a 0.01995 probability of being called incorrectly (see **Phred score** details in the glossary).

-You can download the artificial reads from github if you like, but this is not required for the rest of the tutorial.
+You can download the [artificial reads from github](https://raw.github.com/ecerami/samtools_primer/master/tutorial/simulated_reads/sim_reads.fq) if you like, but this is not required for the rest of the tutorial.

-[- explain fastq...]
-[- explain example reads...]
-[- add links to real data files:  genomes + simulated reads...]

 ### Step 2:  Align Reads to a Reference Genome